Open Accessibility Menu

 Don't keep the ABCs to yourself

 According to the American Academy of Pediatrics (AAP), one in five infant deaths occurs when the baby is being cared for by someone other than a parent.
-In addition, a baby who normally sleep on his/her back, but is mistakenly placed to sleep on the tummy, is 18 times more likely to have a sleep-related death.
-Share this information about safe sleep with others who care for your infant and other babies!
+Infants who normally sleep on their backs, but are mistakenly placed on their tummies to sleep, are 18 times more likely to have a sleep-related death.
+Please share this information about safe sleep with others who care for your infant and other babies!

 If you are in need of a safe space for your infant to sleep, you can request a free safe sleep kit by filling out this form online, or by calling 608-847-9373 for more details.
 Kits include a portable Pack 'n Play crib, crib sheet and sleep sack.
 Pick-up locations are available throughout the county.